You and Your Audience

 You have an upcoming company presentation.
 You’re concerned about how you’ll be perceived.
 A polished impact should describe your delivery.
 There are three approaches that, when layered together, might assist the delivery of your best speech ever!

 Structure – you’ll need to devise a concise format.
-One that allows you to say the most important points about your message.
+One that allows you to make the most relevant (to your audience) points about your message.
 Always grab their attention right up front and close strongly.

-When your presentation has an impact, it’s because it takes the audience on an adventure (about something they’re interested in).
-Drill-down, and make it simple rather than broad or complex.
+When your presentation has an impact, it’s likely because it takes the audience on an adventure (about something they’re interested in).
+Drill down to intrigue, illuminate, and make points easy to comprehend rather than complex.
 If you lose your audience by stroking your own ego to show them how smart you are, who wins?

 Delivery or Pacing – help your audience to digest, not merely hear your talk.
 Consider peppering your speech with pauses that punctuate.
 Do you want your audience to answer key questions post-presentation, such as “what was the speaker’s main message?”
 Please give them the answer ahead of time and utilize longer, dramatic pauses that provide people the opportunity to think about what you’re saying.
 Make your message transparent.
 “What was my takeaway?”
 Weave the answer into your speech several times.